Private U.S. report accuses another Chinese military unit of hacking

 Revelations by former U.S. intelligence contractor Edward Snowden that the United States carried out widespread online surveillance showed that the U.S. had no right to point fingers when it came to hacking, she added.

 "The United States cannot pretend that it is the victim.
-They are a hacker empire.
+They are a hacker enemy state.
 I think everyone in the world knows this," Hua said.

 The new report is likely to add to the escalating tensions over cybersecurity issues between the world's two largest economies.